The Fermat-Torricelli Problem and Weiszfeld's Algorithm in the Light of Convex Analysis: Elements of Convex Analysis and Properties of Solutions

 \section{Elements of Convex Analysis and Properties of Solutions}

-In this section, we review important concepts of convex analysis to study the classical Fermat-Torricelli problem as well as the problem in the general form.
-We also present element proofs for some properties of optimal solutions of the problem.
-More details of convex analysis can be found, for instance, in \cite{r}.
+In this section we review several important concepts of convex analysis to study the classical Fermat-Torricelli problem as well as its general version mentioned in Section~\ref{intro}.
+Then we present elementary proofs for some properties of optimal solutions of the problem.
+More details of convex analysis can be found in the fundamental monograph \cite{r}.